-137 The company's capital and ownership structures include a "golden share" provision, or equivalent provision in national or state laws, or the government has the right to nominate government representatives to the board.
-No 138 The company has adopted a takeover defense such as a poison pill, shareholder rights plan, or equivalent provision.
-No 139 The board has the unilateral right to amend the company's bylaws or Articles of Association without shareholder approval.
-No 140 Shareholders lack the right to requisition an extraordinary general meeting (EGM), or the threshold required to request an EGM exceeds 10% of the voting rights.
-No 141 Shareholders are limited in their ability to make changes at the company due to provisions in the governing documents.
-No 142 The company has failed to implement regular say-on-pay votes.
-N/A 143 The company has failed to implement confidential voting, barring reasonable exceptions.
-No 144 The company does not allow qualified shareholders to nominate directors for election at the annual general meeting, and such nominees are not included in the meeting agenda circulated to shareholders.
-The nomination phase is conducted at least two months in advance, before the General Assembly in order to secure all the needed approvals.
-The shareholders have the right to vote for any of the approved nominees that are announced in the General Assembly.
-145 Shareholder-elected directors do not stand for re-election at intervals of one year or less.
-Board elections take place every three years.
-Directors can be reelected.
-146 The company has a classified or staggered board in combination with other limitations on shareholder rights, which further limit shareholders' ability to affect the makeup of the board.
-No
+137 The company's capital and ownership structures inclu provision, or equivalent provision in national or state I has the right to nominate government representatives 138 The company has adopted a takeover defense such as shareholder rights plan, or equivalent provision.
+139 The board has the unilateral right to amend the compa of Association without shareholder approval.
+140 Shareholders lack the right to requisition an extraordin (EGM), or the threshold required to request an EGM ex rights.
+141 Shareholders are limited in their ability to make chang to provisions in the governing documents.
+142 The company has failed to implement regular say-on- 143 The company has failed to implement confidential vot exceptions.
+144 The company does not allow qualified shareholders to election at the annual general meeting, and such nom the meeting agenda circulated to shareholders.
+145 Shareholder-elected directors do not stand for re-elected vear or less.
+146 The company has a classified or staggered board in co limitations on shareholder rights, which further limit s affect the makeup of the board.